Preparing for pension dashboards – an action plan

-The underlying fact remains that a dashboard (or multiple dashboards) is badly needed to empower individuals to plan for their future and make decisions about retirement.
-As individuals’ working lives become more complex, the risk of losing touch with tranches of their pensions wealth increases.
-A dashboard helps to offset that risk.
+Dashboards are badly needed to empower individuals to plan for their future and make decisions about retirement.
+As individuals’ working lives become more complex, the risk of losing touch with pensions wealth increases and at their very basic level dashboards could significantly reduce this risk.

 What should trustees do?

-Supplying the correct fund value – The consultation suggests fund values will replicate information already produced by schemes for annual benefits statements and other correspondence.
+Supplying the correct fund value - It was suggested in the dashboards consultation that fund values will replicate information already produced by schemes for annual benefits statements and other correspondence.
 As such, trustees of modern DC schemes should need to do little additional work at this stage.

-Getting information to the right member - Pensions dashboards will be dependent on the quality of common data (name, address, date of birth, National Insurance number etc.) that schemes hold on their members.
-This information will be used to identify the correct pension pot and display its value on the dashboard.
+Getting information to the right member ‐ Pension dashboards will be dependent on the quality of common data (name, address, date of birth, National Insurance number etc.) held by schemes.

-The Pensions Regulator is already focused on making sure schemes maintain good common data and carry out regular checks – but this will become even more important with the implementation of the dashboard.
-If common data is missing or inaccurate, it might not be possible for individuals to find their pensions.
-At best, this means they will have an incomplete picture of their savings, and at worst could leave them worried that some of their pension savings have gone missing.
+The Pensions Regulator is already focused on making sure schemes carry out regular checks on common data – but this will become even more important with the implementation of dashboards.
+If common data is missing or inaccurate, it might not be possible to match people with their pension pots, leading to an incomplete picture of a member’s savings.

-Trustees will need to collaborate closely with their administrators to make sure their data is as clean and complete as possible.
+Trustees should collaborate with their administrators to ensure data is as clean and complete as possible.
 Enabling and encouraging members to update their personal details online is one way to achieve this.

-Providing information on demand - Another challenge that the dashboard will present is the ability to execute real‐time data exchanges, so that fund values can be provided when the member requests them.
-No data is held within the dashboard itself – it will be held and supplied by the schemes using open standards.
+Providing information on demand ‐ Dashboards will need to be able to execute real‐time data exchanges, so that values can be provided when a member requests them.
+The plan is that data won’t be held within the dashboard itself – it will be held and supplied by schemes using open standards.

-Although it is early days for the dashboard, the recent consultation shows what we can expect over the next three to four years.
 The dashboard can and should become an integral part of individuals’ retirement planning – but it will only be a success if schemes are able to deliver the information that members need.
-This first phase of its development will be crucial in getting those foundations right.